squid-cache/squid-cache.github.io/DeveloperResources.rst

  * git grep TODO

+ * Other developers are often able to provide projects for anyone just wanting to contribute.

 == Discussing code ==

 Most development discussions happen on the [[http://www.squid-cache.org/Support/mailing-lists.html#squid-dev|developer mailing list]].
 Please note that all messages must be sent in plain-text only (no HTML email).